peresleguine/pluggable_js/README.md

 ## Installation

-1. Add `gem 'pluggable_js', '~> 2.1.0'` to Gemfile and run `bundle` command to install it
+1. Add `gem 'pluggable_js', '~> 2.2.0'` to Gemfile and run `bundle` command to install it
 2. Add `<%= javascript_pluggable_tag %>` helper to application layout file above the closing `</body>` tag

 The place for the helper is important.
 Primarily it serves the DOM ready purpose and completely necessary if you decided to use turbolinks.

 ## Usage

-Simply define functions in your controller related file (e.g. posts.js.coffee) like so:
+Simply define functions in your controller related file (e.g. posts.coffee) like so:

 ```coffeescript
 @['posts#index'] = (data) ->